Risk Assessment

 • Nature of the Activity

 Clubs are responsible for their own activities and assume complete responsibility and liability for their activities.
-ASI and the University do not provide liability/accident/medical insurance for clubs and club members.
-Clubs may purchase their own liability insurance or special events insurance through the University’s third-party provider if the events are on campus.
 If an individual is injured or causes personal or property damages or other injuries at a club event, that individual is personally responsible for any related expenses and damages.
-When clubs sponsor activities with the potential for injuries and/or damages, participants are required to complete a Release of Liability, Promise Not to Sue, Assumption of Risk, and Agreement to Pay Claims form.
-(University Release Agreement 22 form aka Release of Liability Form.)
+When clubs sponsor activities with the potential for injuries and/or damages, participants are required to complete a Release of Liability, Promise Not to Sue, Assumption of Risk, and Agreement to Pay Claims form (aka Release of Liability).
 The Release of Liability form serves two important purposes: it notifies the participant that liability/accident/medical insurance is not provided for the activity and it clarifies the responsibility of the individual, the university, and the club.
 Release of Liability forms can be filled out at the event site but must be completed prior to the individual participating in the activity.

 A Release of Liability form does not release clubs from the responsibility of providing a safe environment for the activity.